Code-Institute-Submissions/CI-MS1-You-in-Africa/README.md

 * Inspire people to become a volunteer.

 ### 2. Scope
-I kept the project simple enough to be understood with no difficult and the user have a good experience
+I kept the project simple enough to be understood with no difficulty and the user have a good experience

 * Learn more about the project